Wabinab/Xenoblade-Chronicles-3-The-Book/src/32_city.md

 Mio commented, "There's even more...
 More husks underneath..."

-Eunie looked with her eyes jittering.
-Her left hand shuddered uncontrollably, which she tried to press down with her right.
-Taion, a step behind everyone else, managed to notice her outraging emotions.
-She'd held her teeth gritted, not to make a sound.
-Suddenly, she felt something warm on her hand.
-Looking down, Sena put one of her hand over hers.
-Eunie turned to her, "Ah...
+Eunie's eyes jittered as she saw the number of deaths piling up.
+Her left hand shuddered uncontrollably, and she tried to press it down with her right.
+Taion saw her gritting teeth and teary eyes, her shuddering body; until she felt some warm in her hands.
+It was...
+Sena; she put one of her hand over hers.
+"Ah...
 Thanks..."
 Sena nodded back lightly.

 Monica continued, "This right here is what the world is really like.
 Designed to keep us shackled."
-By now, Eunie had calmed down, putting her hands back to her side, and Sena turned her direction towards the husks.
+By now, Eunie had calmed down{{footnote: reached equanimity.}}, putting her hands back to her side, and Sena turned her direction towards the husks.

 Noah: "Keep us shackled...?"
-The group reminisced for a moment with the ancient husks.
+The group reminisced for a moment as they tried to think of the philosophical question Monica posed to them.

 ---

-The group descended to another place; a double-door slid open.
-The group entered the room.
-Mio first saw to her left, gasped, "Aren't those..."
+At the end of the path, the double-door slid open for the group to enter.
+Noah took the first step into the room, followed by Mio and the others.
+She was first to take note to her left,  "Aren't those..."

 Noah finished her sentence, "Cradles!"
-The group stopped and look in her direction.
-Rows and columns of cylinders, each with lots of orange pods; that's where they put those raided from Keves Castle throne room.
-They were behind glass windows.
+A giant glass displaying rows and rows of cylinders, each cylinder fitted with lots of orange pods.
+They put what they raided from the Castle here.

-Monica sounded from behind, "Your so-called 'cradles' are the growth modules that birthed you.
+Monica explained, "Your so-called 'cradles' are the growth modules that birthed you.
 You were conscripted from birth, trained to kill one another ruthlessly, and steal each other's life.
 That life energy pours into the Flame Clocks, becoming the fuel that feeds Moebius."
 Noah gasped at the truth.

 Monica continued, "In order for Moebius to exist, they must continue to claim life energy.
 And these 'cradles' right here...
 They're used to recycle your lives."
-Ethel's pod was inside one of them.
-A transporting ship/levnis just drove away after finishing its job.
+Just then, a robot/levnis delivered the growth module containing Ethel's pod, whom drove away after finishing its job.
+Noah fixated his eyes on this cradle.

 Noah: "Ethel..."